 Students are encouraged to take classes outside their core degree program/department.
 Completion of the program is expected in 2-4 semesters and requires 12 total credit hours.

-- Participation in four semesters of the 0.5 credit Precision Health seminar series for a total of two (2) credit hours.
+- Participation in 8 Precision Health seminars/journal clubs for a total of two (2) credit hours.

 - Attendance at the Precision Health Annual Research Symposium.

-- Attendance at other non-credit, community-building activities, such as a welcome picnic and networking events throughout the year.
+Attendance at other non-credit, community-building activities, such as a welcome picnic and networking events are encouraged and offered throughout the year.

 The Precision Health Graduate Certificate Program aims to provide core experiences in the three precision health domains (Discovery, Treatment and Health) and the following six competency domains: